badgeteam/website.old/themes/bodgetheme/archetypes/project/index.md

 title       : "{{ replace .Name "-" " " | title }} Project"
 description : "This is the project page description for the {{ replace .Name "-" " " | title }} Project."

+# Identifying mnemonics, INTERNAL use only.
-# Identifying mnemonics, to refer to this project from other items like blogs, etc.
+# This refers to this project from other items like blogs, teams, etc.
 projects    : ["{{ replace .Name "-" " " | upper }}"]

 # For alternative external reference only